 Movie Review: SHADOW IN THE CLOUD (and a few words about Gremlins)

-SHADOW IN THE CLOUD is such a surprise for me, and a most pleasant one at that, for that matter.
+pleasant one at that, for that matter.
 But I'll get to that in a moment.(And for you to fully appreciate the film, I invite you to AVOID the trailer, which reveals a couple of those surprises.)

 The first action feature film for director Roseanne Liang is told pretty much all from the point of view of flight officer Maude Garrett who boards a B-17 Bomber in New Zealand during WWII, towing with her a precious cargo, part of a secret mission from her higher ups.
 The all-male crew of the plane welcomes her with all the expected sexism and machismo one could expect, and they force her to spend the flight in the gun turret under the plane, leaving her secret documents in the custody of a sympathetic airman.